danielwanja/redis_flex/readme.markdown

-# redis_flex_ - An ActionScript Library to integrate with Redis
+# redis_flex - An ActionScript Library to integrate with Redis

 A minimalist Flex/ActionScript Library that allows to interact with redis, an advanced key-value store.
 See http://redis.io/

 ### Installing redis

-The easiest way on your mac is using homebrew:
+The easiest way on your mac to get redis is using homebrew:

 ```
   $ brew install redis